 The paper is organized as follows: in Section \ref{sec_II}, we begin with a brief overview of Markov chains and discrete-time quantum walks.
 We introduce the Szegedy quantum walk on bipartite graphs and define key quantities such as the hitting time and the probability distribution on marked nodes.
 Through analyzing these, we derive an optimality condition for the Szegedy quantum walk, revealing a linear relationship between the number of nodes in a complete graph and the number of marked nodes.
 The section concludes by examining the performance of the Szegedy quantum walk in terms of running time and success probability, utilizing this linear relationship.
 Section \ref{sec_III} presents our algorithm for testing graph completeness.
-We provide a detailed description of the main algorithm and the quantum phase estimation (QPE) subroutine, derive the complexity of the algorithm, and compare it with other algorithms designed for similar purposes.
-This comparison underscores the quantum advantage offered by our completeness testing algorithm.
-In Section \ref{sec_IV}, we discuss potential applications of the algorithm in graph structure analysis and in quantum-aided classical algorithms for network routing and manipulation.
-Section \ref{sec_V} is devoted to Conclusions.
+We provide a detailed description of the algorithm, derive the complexity, and compare it with other algorithms designed for similar purposes.
+This comparison underlines the quantum advantage offered by our completeness testing algorithm.
+In Section \ref{sec_IV}, we discuss potential applications of the algorithm in graph structure analysis and in quantum-aided classical algorithms for network routing.
+Section \ref{sec_V} is devoted to conclusions.
 In addition, we include three appendices with the mathematical proofs and technical details supporting the results in the main text leading to the quantum algorithm for completeness testing.